mharnold/spiderosm/README.txt

 Shapefiles (.shp)
 -----------------
-The ubiquitous shapefile format can be imported via the included shp2geojson.py  This version does not directly support shapefile output, though this will likely be added in the future.
+The ubiquious shapefile format can be imported via the included shp2geojson.py  This version does not directly support shapefile output, though this will likely be added in the future.